With no refined sugars, this honey-sweetened cinnamon nutella is a great, healthy option for spreading on toast, waffles, apples… whatever!

 Free from grain, gluten, eggs, dairy, and refined sugar.

-- 1 c. organic, sugar-free peanut butter (or almond butter)
+- 1 cup organic, sugar-free peanut butter, almond butter, or other nut butter

-- 2-3 T. local or raw honey (depending on how sweet you want it)
+- 2-3 tablespoons local or raw honey (depending on how sweet you want it)

 - drizzle of vanilla (I like to make my own)